servicetitan/Stl.Fusion/README.md

 [![Discord Server](https://img.shields.io/discord/729970863419424788.svg)](https://discord.gg/EKEwv6d)

-Fusion is a [.NET 5 / .NET Core 3.1](https://en.wikipedia.org/wiki/.NET_Core) library implementing a new state change tracking abstraction, that works on the client, server, and even on a cluster of machines.
+Fusion is a [.NET 5 / .NET Core 3.1](https://en.wikipedia.org/wiki/.NET_Core) library implementing a new and *seemingly impossible* state change tracking abstraction.
-**Contrary to MobX and Recoil, it's designed to track changes in arbitrary large state - in fact, it typically includes every piece of data Fusion app stores!**
+**Contrary to MobX and Recoil, it's designed to track changes in arbitrary large state** - in fact, the state it tracks typically includes every piece of data Fusion app has, and lives on your servers, microservices, service meshes, and even on the clients!
-And since there is no way to fit such state in RAM, Fusion:
+Obviously, there is no way to fit such state in RAM, so Fusion:
 - Spawns the *observed part* of the state on-demand
 - Ensures the *dependency graph* of this part of state stays in memory
 - Destroys every part of *dependency graph* that isn't "used" by one of "observed" components.